8bitbuddhist/nix-configuration/README.md

 ### Running updates

+All hosts are configured to run automatic daily updates (see `modules/base/system.nix`).
+You can disable this by adding `host.services.autoUpgrade = false;` to a hosts config.

+Automatic updates work by `git pull`ing the latest version of the Repo from Forgejo.
+This repo gets updated nightly by Haven, which updates the `flake.lock` file and pushes it back up to Forgejo.
+Only one host needs to do this, and you can enable this feature on a host using `host.services.autoUpgrade.pushUpdates = true;`.

+#### Manually updating

-Periodically run `nh` to update the system.
+Run `nh` to update the system.
 Use the `--update` flag to update `flake.lock` as part of the process.
 Note that for subsequent builds, you can omit the hostname:

 ```sh
 nh os boot --update